Skip to main content

 • The number of students in a classroom

-Depending on your project or business model, you can use these samples to help you decide what discrete data points are evident in your calculations.
-Remember, you're looking to spot data that can be counted linearly with positive integers.
+Depending on your project or business model, use these samples to decide which discrete data points appear in your own calculations.
+You’re looking for data that can be counted linearly with positive integers.

-Using another business example, one of your metrics might include analyzing product ratings about your core offerings.
-Those data points you collect that calculate the number of product ratings over time or for a particular product are considered discrete data.
+The same goes for product ratings.
+The data points you collect that count the number of ratings over time, or for a particular product, are discrete data.

 Key characteristics of discrete data